 There is no role for radiation in the management of IPMNs.

 No indication for chemotherapy for IPMN as it is considered a premalignant condition.
 Currently, surgery is the mainstay of therapy.
 If invasive cancer component identified after surgery then we need adjuvant chemotherapy.
 The chemotherapy would be Gemcitabine, or Gemcitabine plus Capecitabine or modified FOLFIRINOX for 6 months

 Staging needs to be completed with CT of the chest, abdomen, and pelvis with intravenous contrast.

 The 5-year survival for IPMNs is about 45% to 50% in comparison to pancreatic adenocarcinoma's 5-year survival of 30% .

 After surgery, complications such as bleeding, anastomotic leak, abscess, or death can occur.
 Pancreatic enterocutaneous fistulas are a dreaded complication of pancreatic surgery for which to be aware.
 Typically, these are treated with total parenteral nutrition (TPN), nothing by mouth, and drainage and possibly somatostatin analogues .

 Early ambulation is recommended postoperatively.
 Drain placed at surgery should be removed after the oral diet is advanced and the patient tolerates a regular diet without increase of drain output.
 If there is suspicion for a pancreatic fistula, fluid should be tested for amylase and lipase which are expected to be elevated.

 Physical therapy, occupational therapy and nutritional consultations may be suggested.

 Patients need diabetes education.
 The patient needs to closely follow up with his primary care provider for diabetes management and prevention.
 Patients who smoke need to be given resources to quit smoking.

 Patients should undergo follow up surveillance every 6 months for a year after the surgery with CT scans of the abdomen.
 If by 1 year nothing is seen, then patients can follow up annually and have imaging with MRCP to reduce radiation exposure.

-Management of IPMNs require an interdisciplinary team consisting of an oncology nurse, oncologist, surgeon, and pharmacist specializing in oncologic medications.
+Management of IPMNs require an interprofessional team consisting of an oncology nurse, oncologist, surgeon, and pharmacist specializing in oncologic medications.
 The patient will require regular follow-ups by the team for best results.
 [Level V]

 |||Rawla P,Sunkara T,Gaduputi V, Epidemiology of Pancreatic Cancer: Global Trends, Etiology and Risk Factors.
 World journal of oncology.
 2019 Feb [PubMed PMID: 30834048]|